journal · September 9, 2018

 Next, I’ll have to find a better way to wind down after work so that I’m actually getting to bed sooner.
 To be continued.

-Photo credit: SzƱcs LĂĄszlĂł on Unsplash
+Photo credit: Szűcs László on Unsplash

 Disclosure of Material Connection

-I do use some "affiliate links" in this blog.
-This means if you click on an affliate link and purchase the item, I will receive a commission at NO extra coost to you.
+I do use affiliate links in this blog.
+If you click on an affliate link and purchase the item, I will receive a commission at no extra coost to you.
 I only reccomend products that I personally use.
-In some cases there could be a discount for you for using the link, and in EVERY case, it helps me keep this website up.
+In some cases there could be a discount for you for using the link, and in EVERY case it helps me keep this website up. 🙂